 Protection products (including disability products) provide benefits linked to policyholders' life and health and mainly carry mortality and morbidity risks.
-Changes in medical treatments and lifestyle changes are among the most significant factors that could result in earlier or more claims than expected or customers claiming for longer than expected.
+Changes in, and availability of, medical treatments and lifestyle changes are among the most significant factors that could result in earlier or more claims than expected or customers claiming for longer than expected.
+The risk selection process is informed by medical, lifestyle and financial parameters of applicants.
+Access to health information can potentially be restricted through regulation or undocumented health results.
+Advancements in biological and genetic testing may give individuals health information inaccessible to insurers.
+This in turn could lead to an inability to reflect the true risk profile in pricing products, adverse claims experience and a reduced product offering.
 Disability, when defined in terms of the ability to perform an occupation, could also be affected by adverse economic conditions.
 This impact could come through, for example, an increase in claims relating to mental health conditions triggered by an economic downturn.